This post was most recently updated on February 1st, 2019

 And this was only the tip of the iceberg.

 From Sept.
-21, 1972 up to Feb.
-26, 1986, Marcos was able to craft and formulate a total of 7, 883 presidential decrees and other 5 legal issuance.
+21, 1972, up to Feb.
+26, 1986, Marcos was able to craft and formulate a total of 7, 883 presidential decrees and other 5 legal issuances.
 All of the country’s specialty hospitals were also built during his term and these include the Kidney Center, Philippine Children Center, Philippine Heart Center and the Lung Center of the Philippines.

 But we also have to deal with the other side of the coin.